-Statistics demonstrate that almost every American student in today’s classrooms owns or has access to a mobile phone.
+Basics of mobile communication statistics demonstrate that almost every American student in today’s classroom owns or has access to a mobile phone.
 Statistical research shows that 56 percent of children age 8 to 12 have a smartphone.
-That number jumps up to 88 percent of teenagers ages 13 to 17 have or have access to a mobile phone.
-Most middle and high school students, around 91 percent, primarily access the Internet using a mobile phone device.
+For teenagers ages 13 to 17 percent, that number jumps up to 88 percent.
+Most middle and high school students, around 91 percent, access the Internet using a mobile phone device.

 Today the focus of education has shifted to eLearning.
 Students can learn at their own pace with mobile phones and the various feature-oriented applications.
 They have more time to understand traditional school subjects.
 The use of mobile phone apps helps to make learning fun and more engaging for them.

 A question some teachers often ask is, “how can we get the teachers in our building to use mobile phones as a learning tool?”
 Teachers want their students to do well with their studies.
 They are frustrated when mobile phones become a distraction during the instructional day.
 Teachers want answers as to how to best integrate mobile technology in the classroom to help students learn.

 This has made a huge difference in the way today’s teachers and parents view education.
 Mobile phones help teachers communicate with both students and their parents.
 Students can access educational content on mobile phones.
 Teachers can communicate important information about their students to encourage more parental involvement in the education of their children.

 Education and technology present both sides of the mobile phones in the classroom debate.
 Some educators don't mind if the students have them and use them responsibly in class.
 Others think they are a distraction when students text rather than pay attention to what their teachers are saying.